Sustainable travel: tips for an environmentally friendly camping vacation

 The less weight, the less fuel is needed.
 When packing your car, make sure it is only as heavy as necessary.
 Pay attention to the following basic points:

 The freshwater tank should only be filled as much as needed for the journey.
-As soon as you arrive at the campground, you can fill it up without worrying.
+As soon as you arrive at the campsite, you can fill it up without worrying.

 Empty the wastewater tank before you travel to avoid carrying unnecessary weight.

 Encourage everyone travelling with you to pack as light as possible.
-Many campgrounds allow you to wash dirty laundry, towels, or tea towels, so you can wash and reuse items easily.
+Many campsites allow you to wash dirty laundry, towels, or tea towels, so you can wash and reuse items easily.

 Only carry the food you need for the journey.
 Take enough to be on the safe side in case of delays due to traffic jams or detours, but not so much that you could feed yourself for the entire trip.